peteroupc/peteroupc.github.io/graphics.md

 [^4]: A possible alternative to these 2D limits is to require the use of a frame buffer of 640 &times; 480 pixels or a smaller resolution with no more than 16 or 256 simultaneous colors and to require that all graphics be rendered in software, but I don't know of a way to describe further restrictions useful for game programming in the mid- to late 1990s style.<br>The tile-based limits specified here also suit games that support only text display, and thus have graphics that resemble the text modes (as opposed to graphics modes) found in PCs and terminal workstations.

+[^5]: Tile- and sprite-based graphics were in place largely because they saved memory.
+Indeed, this system, present in the Nintendo DS and many earlier game consoles, was abandoned in the Nintendo 3DS in favor of a frame buffer.

-[^5]: But alpha blending (the partial mixing of one color with another) was "relatively new to PC games" at the time of _Quake_'s release in 1996, according to _Michael Abrash's Graphics Programming Black Book_.
+[^6]: But alpha blending (the partial mixing of one color with another) was "relatively new to PC games" at the time of _Quake_'s release in 1996, according to _Michael Abrash's Graphics Programming Black Book_.
 Only images with opaque and/or transparent pixels tended to be supported in early-1990s video games.

-[^6]: PlayStation (One); Nintendo 3DS lower screen; VGA "mode X".
+[^7]: PlayStation (One); Nintendo 3DS lower screen; VGA "mode X".

-[^7]: Commodore 64; NEC PC-8001; VGA mode 13h; Color/Graphics Adapter (CGA) 4-color mode.
+[^8]: Commodore 64; NEC PC-8001; VGA mode 13h; Color/Graphics Adapter (CGA) 4-color mode.

-[^8]: 12-inch classic Macintosh; one commonly supported "super VGA" mode.
+[^9]: One commonly supported "super VGA" mode, especially in mid-1990s gaming.

-[^9]: Nintendo DS; NEC PC-6001; Sega Master System/Sega Mark III; MSX.
+[^10]: Nintendo DS; NEC PC-6001; Sega Master System/Sega Mark III; MSX.

+[^11]: Rarely used VGA display mode.

+[^12]: One movie file resolution.

+[^13]: 400 &times; 225 is used in the modern game _Unsighted_.

+[^14]: PlayStation 2 NTSC.

-[^10]: PC Engine/TurboGrafx 16; Sega Mega Drive/Sega Genesis; Neo Geo NTSC.
+[^15]: PC Engine/TurboGrafx 16; Sega Mega Drive/Sega Genesis; Neo Geo NTSC.

-[^11]: Effective resolution of Famicom/Nintendo Entertainment System NTSC; Super Famicom/Super Nintendo Entertainment System NTSC.
+[^16]: Effective resolution of Famicom/Nintendo Entertainment System NTSC; Super Famicom/Super Nintendo Entertainment System NTSC.

-[^12]: Nintendo Entertainment System PAL; Super Nintendo Entertainment System PAL.
+[^17]: Nintendo Entertainment System PAL; Super Nintendo Entertainment System PAL.

-[^13]: Game Boy Advance.
+[^18]: Game Boy Advance.

-[^14]: Game Boy, Game Boy Color.
+[^19]: Game Boy, Game Boy Color.

-[^15]: Amiga PAL; Neo Geo PAL.
+[^20]: Amiga PAL; Neo Geo PAL.

+[^21]: PlayStation 2 PAL.

+[^22]: PAL overscan.

-[^16]: Hercules Graphics Card monochrome.
+[^23]: Hercules Graphics Card monochrome.

-[^17]: Color/Graphics Adapter (CGA) monochrome; NEC PC-8801.
+[^24]: Color/Graphics Adapter (CGA) monochrome; NEC PC-8801.

+[^25]: 12-inch classic Macintosh.

-[^18]: NEC PC-9801.
+[^26]: NEC PC-9801.

-[^19]: Apple II.
+[^27]: Apple II.

-[^20]: PlayStation Portable.
+[^28]: PlayStation Portable.

-[^21]: MSX 2.
+[^29]: MSX 2.

-[^22]: Effective resolution of Nintendo 3DS upper screen without parallax effect.
+[^30]: Effective resolution of Nintendo 3DS upper screen without parallax effect.

-[^23]: Virtual Boy.
+[^31]: Virtual Boy.

-[^24]: CGA 16-color mode.
+[^32]: CGA 16-color mode.

-[^25]: PC games released in 1999 tended to require 32 million bytes of system memory.
+[^33]: PC games released in 1999 tended to require 32 million bytes of system memory.
 Meanwhile, _Quake_ (1996) required 8 million and recommended 16 million bytes of system memory.<br>It is worth noting that, before 1995, computer memory was expensive, so that computers with more than 4096 kibibytes of system memory (and 1024 kibibytes of video memory) were rare among consumers.

-[^26]: I note that it's possible to write an FM software synthesizer supporting every MIDI instrument in less than 1024 kibibytes of code.
+[^34]: I note that it's possible to write an FM software synthesizer supporting every MIDI instrument in less than 1024 kibibytes of code.

-[^27]: The _Multimedia PC Specification_ (1992) recommended that video cards be able to transfer up to 8-bit-per-pixel graphics at a rate of 140,000 pixels per second or faster given 40 percent of CPU bandwidth.
+[^35]: The _Multimedia PC Specification_ (1992) recommended that video cards be able to transfer up to 8-bit-per-pixel graphics at a rate of 140,000 pixels per second or faster given 40 percent of CPU bandwidth.
 The Multimedia PC level 2 specification (1993) upped this recommendation to 1.2 million pixels per second (sufficient for 320 &times; 240 video at 15 frames per second, the recommendation in article Q139826, "AVI Authoring Tips & Compression Options Dialog Box", 1995).
 For details on these specifications, see article Q106055 in the Microsoft Knowledge Base.
 Both recommendations are far from the 6.144 million pixels per second needed to display 640 &times; 480 pixel video smoothly at 20 frames per second.

-[^28]: Not mentioned in that document are graphics resembling:<br> (1) Segmented liquid crystal displays, of the kind that Tiger Electronics was famous for.
+[^36]: Not mentioned in that document are graphics resembling:<br> (1) Segmented liquid crystal displays, of the kind that Tiger Electronics was famous for.
 These are simple to emulate, though: design a screen-size picture that assigns each segment a unique color and, each frame, draw black pixels on the screen where the segments that are "on" are, and draw white pixels (or another background) elsewhere on the screen.<br>(2) Vacuum fluorescent displays, notable in user interfaces of some media player applications that resemble a "stereo rack system".

-[^29]: This includes:<br>(1) Windows games written for DirectX versions earlier than 7 and using Direct3D or DirectDraw for graphics.<br>(2) Windows games using GDI or [**WinG**](https://www.pcgamingwiki.com/wiki/List_of_WinG_games) for graphics and supporting Windows 98 or earlier.<br>(3) Games for MS-DOS or PC-9801 that were published before 2000.
+[^37]: This includes:<br>(1) Windows games written for DirectX versions earlier than 7 and using Direct3D or DirectDraw for graphics.<br>(2) Windows games using GDI or [**WinG**](https://www.pcgamingwiki.com/wiki/List_of_WinG_games) for graphics and supporting Windows 98 or earlier.<br>(3) Games for MS-DOS or PC-9801 that were published before 2000.

-[^30]: Especially if the library is self-contained and implements the specification with as little source code as possible.
+[^38]: Especially if the library is self-contained and implements the specification with as little source code as possible.
 The following are examples of a graphics library that follows the spirit of this specification, even though it doesn't necessarily meet its requirements exactly: [**_Tilengine_**](https://github.com/megamarc/Tilengine), [**_kit_**](https://github.com/rxi/kit/), [**_DOS-like_**](https://github.com/mattiasgustavsson/dos-like).
-Michal Strehovský published an [**interesting technique to create small game applications**](https://migeel.sk/blog/2024/01/02/building-a-self-contained-game-in-csharp-under-2-kilobytes/).<br>This specification does not preclude the use of prerendered graphics (as in _Space Quest 5_, _Myst_, or the original _Final Fantasy VII_) to simulate showing more polygons or vertices at a time than otherwise allowed.
+Michal Strehovský published an [**interesting technique to create small game applications**](https://migeel.sk/blog/2024/01/02/building-a-self-contained-game-in-csharp-under-2-kilobytes/).<br>This specification does not preclude the use of prerendered graphics (as in _Space Quest 5_, _Myst_, or the original _Final Fantasy VII_ on PlayStation) to simulate showing more polygons or vertices at a time than otherwise allowed.
 Doing this simulation using other software programming tricks would not be within the spirit of this specification, though.

-[^31]: It wasn't until the Pentium processor's advent that floating-point arithmetic was embraced in 3-D game programming: for example, see chapter 63 of _Michael Abrash's Graphics Programming Black Book_.
+[^39]: It wasn't until the Pentium processor's advent that floating-point arithmetic was embraced in 3-D game programming: for example, see chapter 63 of _Michael Abrash's Graphics Programming Black Book_.

-[^32]: A sound bank of decent quality in either format is about 4 million bytes in size.
+[^40]: A sound bank of decent quality in either format is about 4 million bytes in size.
 Making these banks would be easier if there were a guide on producing decent-quality instrument banks from the recordings of real musical instruments (rather than copying or converting other instrument banks or recording from commercial synthesizers).